A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: New Security Issues and Challenges of B5G Due to XAI

 \section{New Security Issues and Challenges of B5G Due to XAI}

 Although using explanations for AI and ML solutions has numerous advantages for B5G security, it can also add specific challenges and issues to systems.
+In this section, we discuss current and foreseeable issues and challenges of XAI and how it would translate into 5G and beyond the era of telecommunication with the ubiquitous use of AI/ML.
 The most suitable analogy would be a double-edged knife as the attackers also can use XAI to understand how the black box model works, complicate the design process for system architects/developers (i.e., explainability must be addressed in the trade-off between model performance and security), and create new attack pathways (i.e., the explanation itself can be falsified).